Kwii-01/Malloc/README.md

 # Malloc
-Re-code malloc in C for the 2 nd Year
+Re-code malloc in C for the 2 nd Year of Epitech